VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Introduction

-With visitors from all over the world Greece is notably a favourite destinination to all tourists.
+With visitors from all over the world Greece is notably a favourite destination to all tourists.
 One of Greece's wellknown highlights is by far it's food.

 From street food to quality cuisine and finally Mama's homecooked treats, the Greek have a wide variety of superb delights to offer.